tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 **Fast Clock App** for model railway module meetings where you run scheduled trains.
 The app works on any device - computers, tablets and phones.

-## Two clock variants
-The fast clock is available in two places, and they are both updated to lastest release:
-- As a [standard web assembly version](https://telluriantrainsclocksappserver.azurewebsites.net/) - this is the way the clock has run from first version.
-- As an **experimental** [optimized web assembly version](https://fastclock.azurewebsites.net/) - takes longer to download and start but runs more effective.
->NOTE: At a meeting, all your clock users must use the same variant.
+## Getting the app
+The app is available at https://fastclock.azurewebsites.net/.

-The **Module Meeting App Client** is automatically gets downloaded to your device when you surf to the clock URL.
+From this link, the **Module Meeting App Client** is automatically gets downloaded to your device.
 You can choose to install it as an offline app with an icon on your desktop or home screen.
 Or just run it as a a normal web application.